unixsurfer/anycast_healthchecker/README.rst

 Testing
 #######

-At the root of the project there is a `local_run.sh` script which is being used for testing purposes and does the following:
+At the root of the project there is a `local_run.sh` script which you can use for testing purposes and does the following:

 #.
-Create the necessary directory structure under $PWD/var to store
+Creates the necessary directory structure under $PWD/var to store
    configuration and log files

 #.
 Generates configuration for the daemon and for 2 service checks

 #.
 Generates bird configuration(anycast-prefixes.conf)

 #.
-Installes anycast-healthchecker using python3.4 setup.py install --user
+Installs anycast-healthchecker with ``python3.4 setup.py install``,
+   *requires* python virtualenvironment, use the excellent tool virtualenvwrapper

 #.
 Assigns 4 IPs (10.52.12.[1-4]) to loopback interface